-Aue et al. (04) recently reported incorporating a logical form (LF) or dependency tree-based statistical language model into an existing EBMT system.
-MSR-MT (Menezes & Richardson, 03) parses both source and target languages to obtain a logical form (LF), and translates source LFs using memorized aligned LF examples to produce a target LF.
+MSR-MT (Menezes & Richardson, 01) parses both source and target languages to obtain a logical form (LF), and translates source LFs using memorized aligned LF patterns to produce a target LF.
 It utilizes a separate sentence realization component (Ringger et al., 04) to turn this into a target sentence.
-As a result, Aue could not use an end-to-end search over a linear combination of models, and the simple addition of a single target language model did not provide much improvement.
+As such, it does not use a target language model during decoding, relying instead on MLE channel probabilities and heuristics such as pattern size.
+Recently Aue et al. (04) incorporated an LF-based language model (LM) into the system for a small quality boost.
+A key disadvantage of this approach and related work (Ding & Palmer, 02) is that it requires a parser in both languages, which severely limits the language pairs that can be addressed.